 After severe storms pass, many roofs appear intact even when underlying damage exists.
 Wind can loosen shingles without removing them, hail can bruise asphalt without visible cracking, and flashing can shift slightly without creating obvious gaps.
 Missing shingles may be easy to spot, but loose shingles and subtle uplift often go unnoticed until leaks develop.

 These subtle changes weaken your roofing system’s ability to resist the next weather event and shorten its lifespan.
+When damage goes undocumented, insurance carriers may attribute deterioration to normal aging rather than storm impact, reducing or eliminating claim eligibility.
 According to the Federal Emergency Management Agency, even minor wind damage can weaken roofing materials and increase the risk of future failure during subsequent storms.
-Identifying and correcting roof storm damage early helps preserve structural integrity and reduce the likelihood of major repairs later.
+Identifying roof storm damage early not only preserves structural integrity but also ensures damage is documented while it can still be clearly tied to the storm event, which is critical for a successful insurance claim.

 8 Reasons to Schedule a Storm Damage Inspection

 Severe storms can impact multiple components of your roofing system at once.
-A professional storm damage inspection evaluates both visible damage and hidden structural concerns before they escalate into larger roof repairs that affect your home’s interior.
+A professional storm damage inspection evaluates both visible damage and hidden structural concerns, creating the documentation your insurance carrier needs before damage escalates into costly storm damage roof repairs.

-Each of these inspection points ensures your roofing system remains secure and structurally sound after roof storm damage.
+Each of these inspection points ensures your roofing system is fully documented and your insurance claim reflects the true scope of storm damage.

 Common Types of Storm Damage